Rydberg-atom-based single-photon detection for haloscope axion searches: Single Photon Detector Design

 Noise in single-photon detection in the 10-100 GHz range is expected to be dominated by BBR~\cite{Lamoreaux2013}.
 At temperature $T$ and frequency $\nu_a$, the photon occupation number $(\bar{n}_T$) of thermal photons is given by

-BBR noise in the detector primarily arises from thermal photons occupying the cavities and transmission line.
-However, losses in the transmission line can also couple into the system as thermal photons, which we denote as $\bar n_\text{loss}$.
-Fig.~\ref{fig: noisemodel} shows the beam-splitter analogy we use to describe how noise couples into the detector~\cite{Pozar, Wang2021}.
+BBR noise in the detector arises from thermal photons occupying the cavities and transmission line.
+In Fig.~\ref{fig: noisemodel}, we show a schematic of the two-cavity system connected by a transmission line.
+The transmission line is made non-reciprocal by inserting a circulator with one port terminated by a 50 $\Omega$ resistor.

+In order to determine the system noise, we track the flow of thermal photons in the system.
+We start by considering coupling of photons into the transmission line, which is parameterized by $\kappa^\text{cc}$.
+The photon occupation in the transmission line at the output of the conversion cavity is given by

+where the first term represents thermal photons coupled out of the cavity and the second term accounts for thermal photons in the transmission line that reflect off the cavity.

-The noise photon number at the output of the conversion cavity depends on the coupling efficiency $\kappa^{cc}$ and the thermal photon population inside the cavity, $\bar n_{T,\text{output}}^{cc}=\bar n_T(T_\text{conv})\kappa^{cc}$.
-Incorporating the noise from the transmission line, the noise photon flux per unit bandwidth at the input of the detection cavity is given by
+The circulator introduces efficiency losses that replace a fraction of the input with thermal noise from the circulator, assumed to be at the same temperature as the transmission line such that $\bar{n}_\text{loss} = \bar{n}_{T}(T_\text{trans})$.
+The coupling between the circulator loss and the input signal can be modeled as a beam-splitter~\cite{Pozar, Wang2021}, in which case the number of thermal photons incident on the detection cavity is given by

-The detection cavity contains noise coupled in from the conversion cavity and transmission line and also its own population of thermal photons.
-While the input noise photons are coupled into the detection cavity with efficiency $\kappa^{dc}$, thermal photons originating in the detection cavity are also coupled out with efficiency $1-\kappa^{dc}$, leading to a total thermal photon population of
+Finally, these noise photons couple into the detection cavity, which also contains its own population of thermal photons.
+The input noise photons are coupled into the detection cavity with efficiency $\kappa^{dc}$, while the thermal photons originating in the detection cavity are coupled out of the cavity with efficiency $1-\kappa^{dc}$, leading to a total thermal photon population of

 We have performed this derivation in the general case where the detection cavity and conversion cavity can have different temperatures.
-When estimating the noise rate of the experiment, we will assume that the two cavities and the transmission line are approximately thermalized to the same temperature $T$.
+When estimating the noise rate of the experiment, we will assume that the two cavities, the transmission line, and the circulator are approximately thermalized to the same temperature $T$.
 In this case, the occupation number of the detection cavity is simply

 So far, we have considered the occupation number of thermal photons with frequency precisely equal to the detection cavity's resonant frequency.
 However, thermal photons with frequencies across the detection cavity's bandwidth can all couple into the same cavity mode, increasing the number of noise counts ultimately coupled out of the cavity by the single-photon detector.
 Then, the rate of thermal photons read out of the detection cavity, $R_T$, is